pires/kubernetes-elasticsearch-cluster/README.md

 ## Build images (optional)

-Providing your own version of [the images build automatically from this repository](https://registry.hub.docker.com/u/pires/elasticsearch) will not be supported.
+Providing your own version of [the images automatically built from this repository](https://registry.hub.docker.com/u/pires/elasticsearch) will not be supported.
 This is an *optional* step.
 You have been warned.

 ### Clone repository